creacominc/connectiq-PowerField/README.md

 Done:  Only display the average for a time period that has passed or the overall average for a time period that is next to be passed.
 For example, if the time periods are 5 and 20 minutes, until 5 minutes has passed, do not show the overall average on the 20 minute line.
 Once the 5 minutes has passed and is showing the last 5 minutes, the 20 minute line can show the overall average time until 20 minutes passes.

-TBD:  add unit tests for times in excess of the upper limit.
+Done:  add unit tests for times in excess of the upper limit.
+Also fixed the issue that caused the average to be incorrect when the max time exceeded.

 TBD:  Add configuration options for the colours and for showing large vs small font layout.